-my father was suddenly diagnosed with terminal cancer and only given a couple of weeks to live so my now-husband flew in to get his permission to marry me before he died. it was really important and special to my dad. a few months later, after he had passed away, my boyfriend and i met up in NYC for a weekend visit, as i was still at home with my mother helping her with everything. it was a beautiful day so we strolled around central park until we got to “shakespeare’s gardens”. he then got down on one knee—which i promptly pulled him up from since i was embarrassed!—and asked me to marry him. i said yes, had some pictures taken, and a year later we were married :)posted about 5 years ago
+my father was suddenly diagnosed with terminal cancer and only given a couple of weeks to live so my now-husband flew in to get his permission to marry me before he died. it was really important and special to my dad. a few months later, after he had passed away, my boyfriend and i met up in NYC for a weekend visit, as i was still at home with my mother helping her with everything. it was a beautiful day so we strolled around central park until we got to “shakespeare’s gardens”. he then got down on one knee—which i promptly pulled him up from since i was embarrassed!—and asked me to marry him. i said yes, had some pictures taken, and a year later we were married :)posted over 5 years ago

 He asked me in the livingroom and the next day we went ring shopping.
 It was totally unromantic but I have zero regrets.
 The marriage itself is so much more important than the proposal.
-He had been threatening to propose in public at a huge sporting event which would have made me die from embarrassment, so low key was much more preferable.posted about 5 years ago
+He had been threatening to propose in public at a huge sporting event which would have made me die from embarrassment, so low key was much more preferable.posted over 5 years ago

 My now husband knew how much my family’s approval meant to me so unbeknownst to me he came and picked up my dad for lunch and talked it over with him and got his blessing.
 The following Saturday was our one year anniversary and we had plans to go to the restaurant where we had our first date.
 He came over to pick me up and like usual my parents talk sit and talk to him when he comes over.